-Dr. Hanley has served as our director since March 2008.
-From December 2009 until November 2010, Dr. Hanley served as an occasional consultant to Novellus Systems, Inc., or Novellus (now Lam Research Corporation), a leading developer of semiconductor manufacturing equipment.
+Name Gerald G. Colella Year Became Director 2014 Background and Qualifications Mr. Colella has served as our Chief Executive Officer and President since January 2014.
+From February 2013 until December 2013, Mr. Colella served as our President and Chief Operating Officer.
+He served as Vice President and Chief Operating Officer from January 2010 until February 2013 and served as our Vice President and Chief Business Officer from April 2005 until January 2010.
+In addition, Mr. Colella also served as our Acting Group Vice President, PRG Products, from July 2007 to March 2010.
+From October 1997 to April 2005, he served as our Vice President, Global Business and Service Operations; from March 1996 to October 1997, he served as our Director of Materials Planning and Logistics; and from 1994 to 1996, he served as our Materials Planning and Logistics Manager.
+Mr. Colella joined MKS in 1983.
+He holds a B.A. in Secondary Education from the University of Massachusetts and an M.B.A. from Southern New Hampshire University.
+Mr. Colella's 35 years of experience within the Company gives him particularly deep insight into our organization.
+Peter R. Hanley 2008 From December 2009 until November 2010, Dr. Hanley served as an occasional consultant to Novellus Systems, Inc. (now Lam Research Corporation), a leading developer of semiconductor manufacturing equipment.
 From January 2004 until December 2007, Dr. Hanley served as a part-time employee of Novellus, engaged primarily in executive training.
 Dr. Hanley served as President of Novellus from May 2001 to December 2003.
 Prior to that, he served as Novellus' Executive Vice President of Worldwide Sales from June 1992 until May 2001.
-Prior to joining Novellus, Dr. Hanley served from 1985 to 1992 at Applied Materials, Inc., a leader in the semiconductor capital equipment industry, most recently as Group Vice President of Worldwide Sales and Service and previously as Vice President and General Manager of their Etch Products Division.
+Prior to joining Novellus, Dr. Hanley served from 1985 to 1992 at Applied Materials, Inc., a global leader providing processing equipment to the semiconductor and display markets, most recently as Group Vice President of Worldwide Sales and Service and previously as Vice President and General Manager of their Etch Products Division.
 Before joining Applied Materials, Inc., Dr. Hanley served from 1978 to 1984 at Varian Associates, a leader in the semiconductor capital equipment industry, most recently as Vice President of Technology and previously as Vice President and General Manager of their Extrion Ion Implantation Division.
 Dr. Hanley has served as a member of the Advisory Board of Orbotech Ltd., a publicly held provider of yield-enhancing and production solutions, since 2014.
 Dr. Hanley holds a B.S. in Mechanical Engineering from Northeastern University and a Ph.D. in Applied Physics from Cornell University.
 Dr. Hanley's substantial background in the semiconductor industry for almost 40 years, including senior management roles at Novellus and Applied Materials, two of MKS' largest customers, provides the Board of Directors with insights into the industry's sales and marketing challenges and opportunities.